dannyn/unionpower/README.md

 ```

 Edit `serverless.yaml` for your function.
 A baseline configuration is as follows.
+Note that
+`path` is the path in the Api-Gateway that this will create.

 ```
 service: aneventstoat